Winemaking, Wildfires, and Why The 2020 Vintage Will Be Limited

-Seven Apart will be releasing only one wine for the 2020 vintage: Expedition.
-Traditionally, Expedition is a Cabernet Sauvignon blended from grapes harvested from both our Base Camp and Stags Ridge vineyards.
+Seven Apart will be releasing only one wine for the 2020 vintage: Seven Apart Expedition.
+Traditionally, Seven Apart Expedition is a Cabernet Sauvignon blended from grapes harvested from both our Base Camp and Stags Ridge vineyards.
 As the fruit from Stags Ridge was rendered unusable, this means that only the fruit from Base Camp could be used – halving the quantity of wine produced.

 The sad reality is that wildfires are no longer unprecedented phenomena in wine country.
 The effects of climate change mean that wildfires are predicted to become more frequent and even more intense.
 This is a change for which winemakers and Californians are already preparing.
 Some have begun to explore cutting-edge technology that combats smoke taint and prevents smoke compounds from ever reaching the grapes.
 Innovative techniques include covering grape clusters with activated carbon hoods to insulate them from smoke exposure.
 Early studies have shown a 97% efficacy in this method, leaving winemakers increasingly hopeful.
 But these preventative measures will take time to be widely adopted, making them costly and unrealistic for most wineries at the moment.
 In truth, winemakers will need to make active changes in the vineyards – be that growing more drought-resistant varieties or moving their vineyards to the valley floor where fires are less of a threat.